Spectral Line Workshop

 A. Image the calibrated continuum (step 9)

-We want to image the continuum only, therefore we should use the contchans parameter that we defined earlier so that we avoid the spectral line.
-In addition, we derived the cellsize in step 3 so this should also be set.
-In this tclean iteration, we are however going to change the weighting to be Brigg's weighting with a robust of 0.
-This gives us a better resolution which allows us to distinguish between the core and jet.
+iteration, we are going to change the weighting to Briggs's weighting with a robust value of 0.
+This gives us better resolution, allowing us to distinguish between the core and the jet.
 Take a look at the imaging lectures to learn more about different weighting schemes.

 tclean(vis='NGC660shift.ms',